mherreragomez/mherreragomez.github.io/_pages/about.md

 On this Website you will find some information about my academic activities.

-Please, if you have any questions feel free to contact me by [mherreragomez@gmail.com](mailto:mherreragomez@gmail.com).
+Please, if you have any questions feel free to contact me by e-mail: [mherreragomez@gmail.com](mailto:mherreragomez@gmail.com).